ai4os/ai4-docs/source/howtos/deploy/llm.rst

   By default, we use your user email from the platform.

 * *(Optional)* ``HF token``: Using some models might require that you provide a valid HuggingFace token to deploy.
   For example, to use `LLama models <https://huggingface.co/meta-llama>`__ you must login to HuggingFace and accept their terms and conditions.
-Once this is done, you can automatically `generate a Huggingface token <https://huggingface.co/docs/hub/security-tokens>`__ to use Llama models in our platform.
+Once this is done, you can automatically `generate a Hugging Face token <https://huggingface.co/docs/hub/security-tokens>`__ to use Llama models in our platform.

 * *(Optional)* ``API key/url``: if you choose to deploy only the UI, you must provide the endpoint and key of an OpenAI compatible endpoint, that the UI can connect to.